 Why can't I select Wi-Spy in the WiFi menu in Chanalyzer?

 Why can't I see SSIDs?

 Chanalyzer pulls data from two sources.
 Wi-Fi data is pulled from your wireless card/Wi-Fi adapter, and spectrum analysis data is pulled from the Wi-Spy.

 WiFi Data vs Spectrum Data

 WiFi data (networks, signal strengths) is pulled from your Wi-Fi adapter.
 Using your wireless card to collect wireless beacons allows us to collect a lot of information about your wireless environment from a WiFi perspective.
 We get to see:

 - Max data rates

 Here are a couple of examples of data that can be pulled from a normal wireless card:

 On the other hand, spectrum data is pulled from Wi-Spy 2.4x or DBx, which is a USB spectrum analyzer.
-Unlike a WiFi card, it can see all of the raw radio frequency activity around you (Layer 1 of the OSI model), which is very useful for avoiding busy channels, or interference.
+Unlike a Wi-Fi adapter, it can see all of the raw radio frequency activity around you (Layer 1 of the OSI model), which is very useful for avoiding busy channels, or interference.

 Here is an example of spectrum data: